chandanv89/read-write-vrp-docs-pub/resources-and-data-models/payment-agreement-consents.md

 ### POST /payment-agreement-consents/{ConsentId}/funds-confirmation

-The API endpoint allows the TPP to ask an ASPSP to confirm funds on a **payment-agreement-consent** resource, for the Debtor Accounts provided to the TPP by the ASPSP during the staging of the consent.
+This API endpoint allows the TPP to ask an ASPSP to confirm funds on a **payment-agreement-consent** resource, for the Debtor Accounts provided to the TPP by the ASPSP during the staging of the consent.

 - An ASPSP can only respond to a funds confirmation request if the **payment-agreement-consent** resource has an Authorised status.
 If the status is not Authorised, an ASPSP must respond with a 400 (Bad Request) and a ```UK.OBIE.Resource.InvalidConsentStatus``` error code.
 - Confirmation of funds requests do not affect the status of the **payment-agreement-consent** resource.
 - In case of a Payment Agreements Consent with multiple Debtor Accounts, the TPP must always specify the Debtor Account(s), against which the Confirmation of funds is requested.

+###  PATCH /payment-agreement-consents/{ConsentId}

+This endpoint can be used by the TPP to modify the Payment Agreement Consent, partially, i.e. elements of the consent.

+- An ASPSP may request the TPP to get PSU's authorisation for such a change.
+In such a case:
+  - ASPSP must update the payment-agreement-consent status to `AwaitingAuthorisation`, and
+  - ASPSP must respond back with HTTP Status 302, indicating to the TPP that a PSU Authentication is required.

+This endpoint can be used by the TPP, in case of PSU Revoking the Consent, via TPP's channel.
+The TPP can sent the request to only update the Status to be Revoked.

 ### State Model